forbow-lab/neuro-raw-pipeline/README.md

 ### Download DICOMS (T1w/T2w/DWI)

-- Prior to leaving 3T MRI request the MRI Technologist "push" the exam DICOMS to the PBIL-master AE Node.
+- Prior to leaving 3T MRI request the MRI Technologist "push" the exam DICOMS to the PBIL-master Node.
 - From an iMac in the PBIL, download the DICOMS from PBIL-master onto the Shared drive:
   - Open Finder window, create a new subject folder on shared drive (e.g. `/shared/uher/FORBOW/rawdata/101_C_20190225/`)
     - Open Horos